ian-cho/data-prep-kit/transforms/universal/rep_removal/README.md

 To run the repetition removal transform, **Rust** is required to be installed on the machine.
 You can install rust following instructions [here](https://www.rust-lang.org/tools/install)

+**gcc** is also required to be present on the machine.
+Run `gcc -v` to see if already installed.
+Otherwise, you can find information for installing [here](https://gcc.gnu.org/install/)

+## Running on M1 Mac
+To run the Transform on an M1 mac, there are a few prerequisites you must run to get started.
+- Install a compatible psutils library in the environment (uninstall if already present):
+  - `pip uninstall psutil`
+  - `pip install --no-binary :all: psutil`

+- Compile the dedup_dataset binary from the **dpk_rep_removal** package dir
+  - `cd dpk_rep_removal/`
+  - `cargo install`
 ## Input Parameters

 The transform can be initialized with the following parameters.